Iretha/design-patterns/src/com/smdev/structural/adapter/adapter.md

 java.io.OutputStreamWriter(OutputStream) (returns a Writer) javax.xml.bind.annotation.adapters.XmlAdapter#marshal() and #unmarshal()
 ```
 ## Scenarios
-* When you have two independent functionalities and you want to make them work together
+* When you have two independent types and you want to make them work together

-  without modifying the existing code.
+* When you have to use some external API

+* When you have to integrate with external system

 ### Example 1 - How to implement it?
 Let's say, we have an universal remote control, that we use currently to turn on and turn off our LG TV.